 Airtable is a powerful database, with a simple interface.
 Whether you're building a database to manage the team, to track a product launch, or to brainstorm new ideas for your business, Airtable is flexible enough to let you focus on the work.

-Basecamp 2 lets you manage your projects all on one page, is super fast, and keeps you up to date in real-time.Basecamp 2 Integrations
+Basecamp 2 is a project management tool that allows you to manage all your tasks on one page, is lightning quick, and keeps you up-to-date in real-time.Basecamp 2 Integrations

 Basecamp 2 + AirtableCreate Record from Airtable from Global Activity to Basecamp 2 Read More...

 Basecamp 2 + AirtableUpdate Record in Airtable when Global Activity is added to Basecamp 2 Read More...